djc5627/CompendiumWeb/docs/Birds/Water Bird/Heron/Great Blue Heron.md

 ---------------------------------------------------------------
 ## Notes
-Not seen to often and often very far away and hard to photograph.
-Often seen near bodies of water gliding just above the water's surface.
-Seen several times at Watchung Reservation's surprise lake.
+Not seen too often and usually very far away and hard to photograph.
+Seen near bodies of water gliding just above the water's surface.
+Several sightings at Watchung Reservation's surprise lake.

 ---------------------------------------------------------------
 ## Sightings